 VMware IT Benchmark Data Set

-VMware IT Benchmark Data covers eighteen core IT infrastructure & service domains (towers) to drive visibility into the true cost, performance, and quality of your IT.
-Covering more than 3,500 metrics, 20 industries and four geographies, VMware IT Benchmark Data enables the deep, detailed comparisons that deliver actionable insights to validate strategic direction and improvement opportunities.
+VMware IT Benchmark Data Set covers 18 core IT infrastructure and service domains (Towers) to drive visibility into the true cost, performance and quality of your IT.
+Covering more than 3,500 metrics, 20 industries and four geographies, VMware IT Benchmark Data Set enables the deep, detailed comparisons that deliver actionable insights to validate strategic direction and improvement opportunities.

 The Data Set includes 16 Towers providing insight and comparisons for overall cost efficiency, as well as two subjective effectiveness Towers to understand the quality level of the services provided.
 Each Tower contains 300-800 unique peers to ensure the the most reliable and unbiased peer selection by the Automated Analysis Engine.